oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/db/README.md

 ### On Linux*
 1. Change to the sample directory.
-2. Configure the build system for the default target (the Agilex device family).
+2. Configure the build system for the default target (the Agilex™ device family).
    ```
    mkdir build
    cd build